Damour massacre: Events

 On 20 January, under the command of Fatah and as-Sa'iqa, members of the PLO and leftist Muslim Lebanese militiamen entered Damour.
 Along with twenty Phalangist militiamen, civilians - including women, the elderly, and children, and often whole families - were lined up against the walls of their homes and sprayed with machine-gun fire by the militiamen; they then systematically dynamited and burned these homes.
 Several of the town's young women were separated from other civilians and gang-raped.
 Most estimates of the number killed range from 150 to 250, with the overwhelming majority of these being civilians; Robert Fisk puts the number of civilians massacred at nearly 250, while Israeli professor Mordechai Nisan claims a significantly higher figure of 582.
 Among the killed were family members of Lebanese Maronite militia commander Elie Hobeika and his fiancée.
 For several days after the massacre, 149 bodies of those executed by the Palestinians lay in the streets; this included the corpses of many women who had been raped and of babies who were shot from close range in the back of the head.
 In the days following the massacre, Palestinians and Lebanese Muslims exhumed the coffins in the town's Christian cemetery and scattered the skeletons of several generations of the town's deceased citizens in the streets.

-After the Battle of Tel al-Zaatar later that year, the PLO resettled Palestinian refugees in Damour.
+After the Tel al-Zaatar massacre later that year, the PLO resettled some of the surviving Palestinian refugees in Damour.
 After the Israeli invasion of Lebanon in 1982, the Zaatar refugees were expelled from Damour and the original inhabitants brought back.

 According to an eyewitness, the attack took place from the mountain behind the town.
 "It was an apocalypse," said Father Mansour Labaky, a Christian Maronite priest who survived the massacre.
 "They were coming, thousands and thousands, shouting 'Allahu Akbar!
 (God is great!)
 Let us attack them for the Arabs, let us offer a holocaust to Mohammad!", and they were slaughtering everyone in their path, men, women and children."

 According to Thomas L. Friedman, the Phalangist Damouri Brigade, which carried out the Sabra and Shatila massacre during the 1982 Lebanon War, sought revenge not only for the assassination of Bachir Gemayel but also for what he describes as past killings of their own people by Palestinians, including those at Damour.
 Elie Hobeika, who oversaw the attack on Sabra and Shatila, was greatly inspired by the loss of his relatives and fiancée in the attack at Damour.

-According to the International Center for Transitional Justice, the leadership of Fatah and as-Sa'iqa made a decision to "empty the city."
+According to the International Center for Transitional Justice, the leadership of Fatah and as-Sa'iqa sought to "empty the city."